apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

       # /opt/cloud/bin/cloud-clean-vlan.sh

 #.
-Still logged in to the host, run the upgrade preparation script which will ensure that all existing VLANs and networks are propagated to all hosts, eject ISOs from all VMs and also "fake" presence of PV drivers on PV VMs - all of this is done to enable live migration of VMs between hosts later:
+Still logged in to the host, run the upgrade preparation script which will ensure that all existing VLANs and networks are propagated to all hosts, eject ISOs from all instances and also "fake" presence of PV drivers on PV instances - all of this is done to enable live migration of instances between hosts later:

    .. parsed-literal::

       # /opt/cloud/bin/cloud-prepare-upgrade.sh

-   Troubleshooting: If you see the error "can't eject CD," log in to the VM and umount the CD, then run the script again.
+   Troubleshooting: If you see the error "can't eject CD," log in to the instance and umount the CD, then run the script again.

 #.
 Upgrade the XenServer software on all hosts in the cluster.
 Upgrade the master first.
 Do NOT put the pool master host into the Maintenance mode as this will move the pool master role to another host.

    #.
-Live migrate all VMs on this host to other hosts.
+Live migrate all instances on this host to other hosts.
 See the
       instructions for live migration in the Administrator's Guide.

-      Troubleshooting: You might see the following error when you migrate a VM:
+      Troubleshooting: You might see the following error when you migrate a instance:

       .. parsed-literal::

          [root@xenserver-qa-2-49-4 ~]# xe vm-migrate live=true host=xenserver-qa-2-49-5 vm=i-2-8-VM
-         You attempted an operation on a VM which requires PV drivers to be installed but the drivers were not detected.
+         You attempted an operation on a instance which requires PV drivers to be installed but the drivers were not detected.
          vm: b6cf79c8-02ee-050b-922f-49583d9f1a14 (i-2-8-VM)

       To solve this issue, run the following: